Kobee Installation Guide

 Upgrading Kobee

-The general approach to upgrading Kobee is to first backup the current installation and the ALM database, then reinstall ALM and migrate the ALM database to a higher version.
+The general approach to upgrading Kobee is to first backup the current installation and the Kobee database, then reinstall Kobee and migrate the Kobee database to a higher version.

 If the upgrade process fails, you can restore the backup and continue running the previous version of Kobee.